Werdany/quraan-app/README.md

 ## 💡 Author

-Developed with ❤️ by You
+Developed with ❤️ by Abdo Elwerdany